Digital Education Resources - Vanderbilt Libraries Digital Lab

 Notes:

-3. Otherwise, the indented code block after the else clause is executed.
+, the indented block after the if

 name = input('What is the name of the character? ')